 Inadequate deformity analysis and planning before HTO may result in correction errors with unsatisfactory clinical results.
 A partial deformity analysis without considering the femoral or intra-articular deformity may lead to overcorrection or excessive joint line obliquity.
 The study from the Institut du Mouvement et l'appareil Locomoteur (IML) aimed to describe the deformity analysis and preoperative planning before HTO.

-After explaining all the methods and results obtained, the article refers that the inclusion in PeekMed® of anatomical landmarks allows accurate and reproducible angular value measurements.
+After explaining all the methods and results obtained, the article refers that the inclusion in PeekMed® of anatomical landmarks allowing accurate and reproducible angular value measurements.
 Automatic knee osteotomy planning analyzes the metaphyseal deformity of both the tibia and the femur, and the system suggests the optimal procedure with the degree of openness to obtain the desired mechanical axis without creating excessive joint line obliquity.

 The interest of semiautomated planning systems, and particularly PeekMed®, for angular value measurements is now well recognized, concluded the authors of this study.